-IBAN and BIC
+IBAN and BIC in payment transactions

-Products and services in these webpages may not be available for residents of certain nations.
-Please consult the sales restrictions relating to the service in question for further information.
+The products, services, information and/or materials contained within these web pages may not be available for residents of certain jurisdictions.
+Please consult the sales restrictions relating to the products or services in question for further information.

 © UBS 1998 - 2014.
 All rights reserved.